VPS Hosting Explained: What It Is and When You Need It

 Virtualization in VPS is a technology that splits a single machine into multiple server environments that share the resources.
 It helps with better performance, security, and control, making it ideal for growing websites or applications.

-VPS hosting is the best choice for businesses and websites that require more control yet do not have the budget or need for a fully dedicated server.
+VPS hosting is the best choice for businesses and websites that require more control but do not have the budget or need a fully dedicated server.
 Each VPS operates independently with its own operating system, file system, and configurations.

 To make it easier to understand: